 He watches her go.
-The crazy woman motions for her to sit up front, and she does.
+The crazy woman motions for her to sit with her up front, and she does.
 The door seals behind her with a hollow, metallic clap.

 The kachina reaches inside its makeshift poncho and withdraws something small in its hand.
 As though from a distance, Martin observes his own hand reach out to take his baseball cap.

 There is nothing more.
-Martin watches Choktotuchaanay cross the space to the waiting vehicle with an agility and lightness he would not have imagined of one so large, or so encumbered.
+Martin watches the probably-not-a-kachina clamber into the waiting vehicle with an agility and lightness he would not have imagined of one so large, or so encumbered.
 The side door slides closed behind him and seals with a grinding complaint.
 The heavy electric drive whines to life and the van glides forward.

 A small dust cloud is kicked up in the distance by their passage.
 He watches it spin up into a thin, twisting column, a common enough occurrence in this land, yet somehow it seems to him a signature.
 The wind whips it away toward the mountain, dispersing it to nothing.

-Squinting beneath a fierce midday sun, Martin notices the cap in his hand and settles it onto his head, its shade refreshing.
+Squinting beneath a fierce midday sun, Martin notices the cap in his hand and settles it onto his head.
+Its shade is refreshing.